CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 ## How do I get started?

-The pilot starts with a kick-off call.
-Before then (or throughout the pilot) you can:
+The early access program starts with a kick-off call.
+Before the kick off call (or throughout early access) you can:

 - Learn about BCDA
 - Review API documentation
 - Explore [Introducing BCDA v3]({{ '/v3/introducing-v3.html' | relative_url }}) <span class="usa-tag margin-x-1 bg-accent-warm">New</span>
 - Review [How to Migrate to v3]({{ '/v3/api-documentation/how-to-migrate-v3.html' | relative_url }}) <span class="usa-tag margin-x-1 bg-accent-warm">New</span>

 Need help?
 Contact us at <a href="mailto:bcapi@cms.hhs.gov">bcapi@cms.hhs.gov</a> if you’re missing invites to the kick-off or office hours, or if you have general questions.

 We look forward to joining you in what we hope will be a fun and enlightening program.